lightning/bolts/02-peer-protocol.md

 #### Rationale

+Fee adjustments are unnecessary for `option_simplified_commitment` which relies on "pushme" outputs and a child transaction which will provide additional fee incentive which can be calculated at the time it is spent, and replaced by higher-fee children if required.

-Bitcoin fees are required for unilateral closes to be effective — particularly since there is no general method for the broadcasting node to use child-pays-for-parent to increase its effective fee.
+Without this option, bitcoin fees are required for unilateral closes to be effective — particularly since there is no general method for the broadcasting node to use child-pays-for-parent to increase its effective fee.